ConductVision Software – Fear Conditioning

 Enter a name for the experiment run and click Start button.
 This will set system in the running state.

 When the start button is clicked, the state button becomes Stop.
-The user can click on a Stop button to stop the session run.
+The user can click on the Stop button to stop the session run.

 The experiment will stop when the total trial duration is reached, or the user stops it.